reddyismav/flash-loan-swap/README.md

 ### Flash-Loan-Leverage-Swaps
-Long and Shorts using aave flash loans and any third party AMMs like 1Inch or Uniswap This is a copy of the project that Bhanu, Marco worked on in the Marketmake Hackathon.
+Long and Shorts using aave flash loans and any third party AMMs like 1Inch or Uniswap This is a copy of the project that Bhanu, Marco and I worked on in the Marketmake Hackathon.

 https://github.com/levaave/levaave